What is "Auralisation"?

 An alternative way of producing an auralisation is via ambisonics, which is a full-sphere surround sound format.
 It is based on the principle of spherical harmonics, which can be explained as a set of 3-dimensional and orthogonal polar patterns that can be summed together to fully describe the directionality of a source or receiver (analogous to signal reconstruction using Fourier analysis and synthesis).

-In the image above, the 0th order polar pattern would be an omnidirectional receiver, while the 1st order patterns would be figure 8 receivers pointing to each of the 3-dimensional rectangular coordinates.
+In the image above, the 0th order polar pattern would be an omnidirectional receiver, whwhile the 1st order patterns would be three figure 8 receivers pointing to each of the 3-dimensional rectangular axes: x, y, and z.
 As an example, one could describe a uni-directional (cardioid) receiver by adding together the 0th order pattern and any of the 1st order patterns – the positive side of the 1st order pattern would be reinforced, while the negative side would cancelled out by the positive polarity of the 0th order pattern.

 Ambisonics aims to record a real or simulated impulse response using spherical harmonics up to a certain order.
-For example, 1st order ambisonics would record an impulse response using 0th and 1st order spherical harmonics, which can be achieved by using one omnidirectional microphone and three perpendicular figure 8 microphones.
+For example, 1st order ambisonics would record an impulse response using 0th and 1st order spherical harmonics, which can be achieved by using one omnidirectional microphone and three perpendicular figure 8 microphones (ambisonics mics designed for this purposed are currently available in the market).
 This already gives us a 3D description of the source, although somewhat blurred.
 2nd order ambisonics would use 0th, 1st and 2nd order spherical harmonics, for a finer description of the source.

 The information is then stored in what is called B-format, where one channel is associated to each spherical harmonic.
 In the case of 1st order ambisonics, this results in 4 channels, named W, X, Y and Z. The omnidirectional information is stored in channel W, while the information in the x, y and z directions (1st order harmonics) are stored in the X, Y and Z channels.

-One of the advantages of B-format is that the channels are not associated to specific speakers, and instead it can be decoded for playback on any number of speakers.
+One of the advantages of B-format is that the channels are not restricted to specific speakers, and instead it can be decoded for playback on any number of speakers.

 In ODEON, you can obtain an impulse response in B-format, and decode it for a 2D surround system (that is, a surround setup that does not involve the vertical direction).
 You would only need to specify your surround setup within the software before generating the impulse response.
-For any other speaker configuration, you can still get the impulse response in B-format, but you would need to decode it yourself.
+For any other speaker configuration, you can still get the impulse response in B-format, but you would need to decode it yourself outside of ODEON.

-Several examples are available at this page.
+Several examples of binaural auralisation are available at this page.
 You will find auralisations of concert halls, worship spaces, among others.
 The auralisations are actually pretty fun to listen to, so we encourage you to check them out!
-For example, when listening to the receivers closest to and farthest from the source, the difference is very noticeable especially in the level and in the ratio between direct sound and reverberant sound.
+For example, when listening to the receivers closest to and farthest from the source, the difference is very noticeable, especially in the level, and in the ratio between direct sound and reverberant sound.

 When simulating an existing place, it is usually difficult to have the information of the absorption coefficient of every surface in the room.
 A great idea to make sure your simulations are as real as possible, is to match the simulations to a measurement.
 The image below shows an example of one such comparison.